etreioeyuuuiiqw-lgtm/mine-project/README.md

 # Mine-project
-this is my personal project where i a exploring and working on various idea
+this is my personal project where im exploring and working on various idea